izirku/gitrel/README.md

 When updating a binary, `gitrel`, if applicable, will first try to update to a newer compatible semantic version.
 It will also check the remote's *release tag* publish date to what is installed locally.
-If a remote has a newer publish date, `gitrel` will download and insall it.
-This is usefull for installing and keeping up to date *rolling* releases, such as `rust-analyzer@nightly`.
+If a remote has a newer publish date, `gitrel` will download and install it.
+This is useful for installing and keeping up to date some *rolling* releases, such as `rust-analyzer@nightly`.

 ### Examples